Gabriel-8813/Languages_and_ML/README.md

+# Introduction:

+In an increasingly globalized world, understanding linguistic diversity is crucial for preserving cultural heritage and facilitating communication.
+This project aims to investigate the most widely spoken languages and those at risk of extinction using machine learning techniques.
+By analyzing the prevalence of languages, we can shed light on the factors contributing to language vitality and identify opportunities for language preservation.

+# Objectives:
+●  To analyze and visualize the current status of the world's most widely spoken languages compared to those at risk of extinction.

+●  To employ machine learning techniques to classify languages based on their attributes and predict which languages are more likely to face extinction.

+●  To predict the language growth over the next years using various factors such as population growth, immigration patterns, social and economic strengths.

+●  To provide insights for academics and future research efforts on how to prioritize language preservation efforts.

 # Javascript Leaflet Map

 An interactive visualisation of Endangered languages across the world was created using Leaflet.js and OpenStreetMap.
 The plotMarkers fucntion was used in Javascript to display the approximate coordinates/location of the spoken language as markers on an interactive map.
 The getColor function was also used to colour-code the markers, and highlight the degree of endangerment: